 Interaction calls between two birds fighting over sap holes (migrants, Oct, PA).

 Quiet interaction calls between three juveniles on a maple tree (Oct, PA).

-Young calling from a nest-hole with adult alarm call (July, ME).
+Young calling from a nest-hole with adult alarm call, which sounds similar to Red-bellied Woodpecker (July, ME).

 The common call of the Three-toed Woodpecker is similar to the tik of the Downy Woodpecker but lower.
 Male foraging on a burnt tree (June, AK).